bigscience-workshop/model_card/README.md

 <summary>Click to expand</summary><br/>

 ### Metrics
-*This section describes the different ways performance is calculated, and why.*
+*This section describes the different ways performance is calculated and why.*

 For defintions of each metric, please see the [Glossary](#glossary-and-calculations).